cywei23/terminal_blog/README.md

-# terminal_blog
-Python App for Posting Blogs with MongoDB
+## Python App for Posting Blogs with MongoDB

 ### Start MongoDB
 - Go to command prompt and type mongod